Originally Posted: June 13, 2024

 Equipment Comments

-Kellie and I used a single 60-meter rope and a dozen quickdraws on our climb.
-We also used several extended draws to reduce rope drag in a few locations.
-I should mention again that a 60-meter rope barely reaches the top anchor at Pitch 3, but it does indeed reach; as such, a 70-meter rope is truly not necessary.
+Kellie and I used a single 60-meter rope during our 2024 climb, whereas Eileen, Yoko, and I used two 60-meter ropes during our 2025 climb.
+It should be emphasized that a 60-meter rope barely reaches between the belay anchors and rappel anchors on Pitch 3, but it does indeed reach.
+As such, a 50-meter rope would not be adequate, but a 70-meter rope is truly not necessary.

-Kellie wore conventional rock shoes on the climb, whereas I wore technical approach shoes (La Sportiva TX Guide, reviewed here).
-In the end, we were both happy with our footwear choices.
+Kellie wore conventional rock shoes on our 2024 climb, whereas Eileen, Yoko, and I wore technical approach shoes (mine were La Sportiva TX Guide shoes, reviewed here).
+In the end, we were all happy with our footwear choices.
 The fine-grained granite provided adequate friction for our shoes, even where the slab was wet.

 Route Map & Profile